 - When is AggieAccess coming to my building?

-- The timing is going to vary.
+- Only locations with existing electronic card reader access will be upgraded to the new system as part of this project.
+In Fall 2020, work will start and will continue through 2021.
+The timing is going to vary.
 Prior to your building's retrofit you will see signage above the key card reader letting you know the date of the transition.
 Soon we hope to launch an online system for uploading your own passport-style photo.
 Again, this process is still in development, but we will keep you informed on the status.

 - When do I get my AggieAccess card?

 - We don’t want everyone to have to go to a Shared Services Center or similar to obtain their new card, so we are working on developing a distribution plan for everyone who currently has an electronic key card.
 We will work closely with electronic key card managers across campus to share the timing of this process with electronic key card holders.

 Right now, we are developing a process for individual cardholders to have the option of uploading their photos online.
 Next, the cards will be produced then distributed by the electronic key card managers in plenty of time for electronic key card holders to obtain them before their building or area is upgraded.

 - Will I need to carry my old Aggie ID once I have my AggieAccess card?